dtribose/python-algorithms/README.md

 # toy-algorithms
-A sandbox for learning about and imporovement of algorithms and their implementations
+A sandbox for learning about and the improvement of algorithms and their implementations